riccardodaniel95/riccardodaniel95/README.md

 - 👋 Hi, I’m @riccardodaniel95
 - 👀 I’m interested in #engineering #sports #music #chess
 - 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on Jupiter

 <!---
 riccardodaniel95/riccardodaniel95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.